 The Cleveland script signs have been around for a couple years now, and have proven quite popular – so popular, in fact, that there are now 6 of them scattered throughout the city!

-My favorite Cleveland script sign is the one at North Coast Harbor (shown earlier in this post), followed by the one at Edgewater Beach, the one on Abbey Avenue in Tremont, and the one at The Foundry on the Flats West Bank.
+My favorite Cleveland script sign is the one at North Coast Harbor (shown earlier in this post), followed by the one at at The Foundry on the Flats West Bank, the one at Edgewater Beach, and the one on Abbey Avenue in Tremont.

 Most of the script signs are lit up at night, meaning you can visit at any time of day for a photo.